Alpha Squadron (comics): Fictional biography

 Alpha Squadron was a squad of students instructed by members of the X-Men at Xavier Institute for Higher Learning.
 The squad’s colors are red, grey and black.
-Alpha Squadron was originally advised by Northstar.
-He had name his squad based on his former team Alpha Flight.
+Alpha Squadron was originally advised by Northstar, who named the group after his former team Alpha Flight.
 When Northstar was seemingly killed by Wolverine, the squad was assigned a new advisor, Karma.

 Decimation

 After M-Day, the Scarlet Witch depowered 90% of the mutant population.
 The Xavier Institute was affected a great deal, losing many of the students (dropped 182 to 27) and some X-Men.
-In Alpha Squadron was disbanded along with other squads.
-Rubbermaid, Network and Kidogo lost their powers while Anole, Indra and Loa retained their powers.
+In the aftermath, the Alpha Squadron was disbanded along with other squads.
+Rubbermaid, Network, and Kidogo lost their powers while Anole, Indra and Loa retained their powers.
 Karma also retained her powers.
 Rubbermaid and Network died after being attacked by William Stryker, while Kidogo's status and whereabouts are unknown.

 Members

 Anole

 Anole (Victor Borkowski) was the field leader of Alpha Squadron and he is openly gay.
 He possesses a reptilian mutation that grants him a spiked head carapace, an elastic tongue, wall-crawling and adaptive camouflage; in addition, Victor possesses regenerative capabilities and enhanced physical skills.
 In New X-Men: Yearbook Special #1, he was voted as the best actor.
 Anole was one of the 27 students at the Xavier Institute to retain his powers after M-Day.
-He joined X-Men training team New X-Men in New X-Men, vol. 2 #41.
+He joined the X-Men training team New X-Men in New X-Men, vol. 2 #41.